 Until next time.
 Happy Tinkering!

-Lavender Soap Cold Process (printable)
+How to Make Lavender Soap (printable)

 Homemade lavender soap - creamy and soothing.
 A real crowd-pleaser!
+Learn to make lavender soap by infusing lavender in oil and making a lavender tea for your lye solution.

 Ingredients

-- Lye (Sodium Hydroxide): 4.2 oz. / 118 g
+- Lye (Sodium Hydroxide): 4 oz

 - Lavender essential oil: 25 g